The inspectors have many years of experience in inspecting equipment in accordance with the regulations

 SDG 3

-We want to ensure a healthy life for all and promote well-being for everyone at all ages.
+We want to ensure a healthy life for all and promote the well-being of all people of all ages.

 Target 3.4

-We are committed to increasing focus on better motor challenges and motor skills development among children and young people, which can thusly help more people within this target group experience the joy of movement and play their way to health and well-being.
+We are committed to increasing the focus on improving motor challenges and developing motor skills in children and young people in order to help more people in this target group experience the joy of movement and achieve health and well-being in a playful way.

 SDG 4

-We want to ensure equal access for all to quality education and promote everyone’s opportunities for lifelong learning.
+We want to ensure equal access to quality education for all and promote lifelong learning opportunities for all.

-At the Nordic Playground Institute, it is important that our employees are always qualified to perform their duties as well as possible.
-Accordingly, we continually make sure to build on their educational qualifications and skills so that we are always up-to-date and thereby helping increase focus on better and greater motor challenges and motor skills development.
+At Nordic Playground Institute it is important that our employees are always qualified to perform their tasks in the best possible way.
+That is why we make sure to continuously develop their pedagogical qualifications and skills in order to always be up to date and thus contribute to our greater focus on better and bigger motor challenges and motor skill development.

 SDG 5

-We want to achieve gender equality and further the rights and opportunities of all women and girls.
+We want to achieve gender equality and promote the rights and opportunities of all women and girls.

 Target 5.1